Coronavirus destroys lungs. But doctors are finding its damage in kidneys, hearts and elsewhere.

 “If you unfurl it, it’s like a tennis court of surface area – this tremendous area for the virus to invade and replicate itself,” said Brennan Spiegel, co-editor in chief of the American Journal of Gastroenterology.

-In a subset of COVID-19 cases, researchers have found, the immune system battling the infection goes into hyperdrive.
+In a subset of covid-19 cases, researchers have found, the immune system battling the infection goes into hyperdrive.
 The uncontrolled response leads to the release of a flood of substances called cytokines that, in excess, can result in damage to multiple organs.
-In some severely ill COVID-19 patients, doctors have found high levels of a pro-inflammatory cytokine called interleukin-6, known by the medical shorthand IL-6.
+In some severely ill covid-19 patients, doctors have found high levels of a pro-inflammatory cytokine called interleukin-6, known by the medical shorthand IL-6.

 The unfettered response, also called “cytokine release syndrome,” has long been recognized in other patients, including those with autoimmune diseases such as rheumatoid arthritis or in cancer patients undergoing certain immunotherapies.

-For COVID-19 patients, cytokine storms are a major reason that some require intensive care and ventilation, said Jeffrey Weber, deputy director of the Perlmutter Cancer Center at NYU Langone Medical Center.
+For covid-19 patients, cytokine storms are a major reason that some require intensive care and ventilation, said Jeffrey Weber, deputy director of the Perlmutter Cancer Center at NYU Langone Medical Center.

 “When your cytokines are systemically out of control, bad stuff happens,” he said.
 “It can be a complete disaster.”
 It isn’t clear why cytokine storms occur in some patients and not others, though genetic factors may play a role, some doctors say.